section-engineering-education/engineering-education/content/articles/javascript-screen-recorder/index.md

 - The ```const username = useRef(`User_${Date.now().toString().slice(-4)}`)``` will generate a random username (e.g User_1548) since we don't have a real authenticated user to retrieve from context of auth.
 - With `socketRef`, we call the call io client socket with the server URL that creates an interface to send or receive data.
-- The `linkRef` and `videoRef` have a link to the DOM node and the video to enable download and view in the DOM.
+- The `linkRef` and `videoRef` link to the DOM node and the video to enable download and view in the DOM.

 To send events, a method is used socket.emit(type, data), where type is a string indicating the type of event.
 Data can be both primitives and objects.
 In order to process events, a method is used socket.on(type, callback), with an event type and a callback function that executes once an event is emitted.